Good nutrition helps to maintain positive physical and mental wellbeing.

 Senior Chef Cooking Classes for Older Adults

 Each session is three hours long, and run once a week, usually starting at 10am.
-There are usually eight to ten people in a class.
+There are usually twelve people in a class.

 - Nutrition education, for example, eating well for older people, menu planning, budgeting, shopping tips.